mozilla-services/tecken/docs/upload.rst

 Gzip
 ====

-Certain files get gzipped before being uploaded into S3.
+Certain files get gzipped before being uploaded to the storage backend.
 At the time of writing that list is all ``.sym`` files.
-S3, unlike something like Nginx, doesn't do content encoding on the fly based on the client's capabilities.
-Instead, we manually gzip the file in memory in Tecken and set the additional ``ContentEncoding`` header to ``gzip``.
-Since these ``.sym`` files are always text based, it saves a lot of memory in the S3 storage.
+Object storage backends, unlike something like Nginx, don't do content encoding on the fly based on the client's capabilities.
+Instead, we manually gzip the file in memory in Tecken and set the additional ``Content-Encoding`` header to ``gzip``.
+Since these ``.sym`` files are always text based, it saves a lot of storage space.

-Additionally, the ``.sym`` files get their content type (aka. mime type) set when uploading to S3 to ``text/plain``.
-Because S3 can't know in advance that the files are actually ASCII plain text, if you try to open them in a browser it will set the ``Content-Type`` to ``application/octet-stream`` which makes it hard to quickly look at its content in a browser.
+Additionally, the ``.sym`` files get their content type (aka. mime type) set when uploading to ``text/plain``.
+Because the stroage backend can't know in advance that the files are actually ASCII plain text, if you try to open them in a browser it will set the ``Content-Type`` to ``application/octet-stream`` which makes it hard to quickly look at its content in a browser.

 Both the gzip and the mimetype overrides can be changed by setting the ``DJANGO_COMPRESS_EXTENSIONS`` and ``DJANGO_MIME_OVERRIDES`` environment